philgyford/python-halftone/README.md

 ### `angles`

-A list of 4 angles, in degrees, that each channel should be rotated by.
+A list of 4 angles, in degrees, that each channel (CMYK, in that order) should be rotated by.
 If `style='grayscale'` only the first angle is used.
 Experimenting with different angles can increase or reduce moiré patterns.
+[More on screen angles.](http://the-print-guide.blogspot.co.uk/2009/05/halftone-screen-angles.html)

 Default: `[0,15,30,45]`